Menendez Brothers Reunite in Prison for First Time in 22 Years

 AP Photo/Nick Ut, File

-More than two decades after they were convicted of murdering their parents, Erik Menendez and Lyle Melendez have reunited behind bars.
+More than two decades after they were convicted of murdering their parents, Erik Menendez and Lyle Menendez have reunited behind bars.

-That all changed in February when, after reportedly six prison transfer requests from Lyle, one was granted after his security classification was lowered and he was brought to Erik's prison in San Diego.
-This week, they came even closer when they were placed within the same housing unit and allowed to meet in a room.
+That all changed this February when, after reportedly six prison transfer requests from Lyle, one was granted after his security classification was lowered and he was brought to Erik's prison in San Diego.
+On Wednesday, they came even closer when they were placed within the same housing unit and allowed to reunite.

 "Both brothers immediately became very emotional," author Robert Rand told Today.
 "They hugged each other and they are so excited to be reunited after all these years."